Anomalous resonance in Weyl semimetals: A holographic study of non-linear effects: Numerical solutions with back-reaction

 \section{Numerical solutions with back-reaction}

-At low temperature and sufficiently large Chern-Simons coupling, exact decay rates obtained from solving Einstein-Maxwell-Chern-Simons(-Dilaton) equations with back-reaction are expected to differ from and qualitatively alter the results of decay rates estimated from quasi-normal modes solutions, i.e. linearized solutions, which predict modes of infinite life-time in the zero temperature limit.
+At low temperature and sufficiently large Chern-Simons coupling, exact decay rates obtained from solving Einstein-Maxwell-Chern-Simons(-dilaton) equations with back-reaction are expected to differ from and qualitatively alter the results of decay rates estimated from quasi-normal modes solutions, i.e. linearized solutions, which predict modes of infinite life-time in the zero temperature limit.
 At the very least the temperature increase through the electric quench, creating the modes, will affect the decay rate.
 While solving the time-dependent equations with back-reaction at, initially, zero temperature is a challenging task, solving them at sufficiently low temperature, for long-lived modes to exist (decay rate $\gamma$ of order $10^{-3}$ in units of $\Lambda$ or $\sqrt{B}$) is feasible. \\ On a Cauchy slice $t=t_i$ we define initial data corresponding to a thermal state in the boundary CFT, with an external magnetic background field, and deformed by an uncharged scalar.
 We solve the time evolution numerically using the characteristic formulation of GR applied to holography \cite{Chesler:2013lia}.
 As boundary conditions for the bulk metric and bulk gauge field we choose a flat, Minkowski boundary metric and, next to the static magnetic background field, an external, time dependent electric field which is smoothly switched on at time $t>t_i$ and smoothly switched off at $t \sim 1/\sqrt{B}$, the source of the scalar operator $\Lambda$ is kept constant.
 For the numerical evolution we define

-where $l$ is the radial shift parameter which we keep constant during the numerical evolution, as the black brane's apparent horizon is within our intgeration domain at all times without adjusting $\lambda$. \\
+where $l$ is the radial shift parameter which we keep constant during the numerical evolution, as the black brane's apparent horizon is within our integration domain at all times without adjusting $l$. \\